sakarias88/racer-tracer/README.md

 # Racer Tracer

 A simple ray tracer written in rust.
-A hobby project for now.
-Feedback and contributions are still very welcome.
+Feedback and contributions are very welcome.

 ![sample](./assets/trace_sample.png)